christophhart/hise_documentation/hise-modules/midi-processors/list/scriptprocessor.md

 Beneath the top-bar of the ScriptProcessor you can find the **Callback-Tabs**.
 Each one of them opens a dedicated coding window, prepopulated with a script-function to access these callbacks.

-A <a href="https://en.wikipedia.org/wiki/Callback_(computer_programming)">callback</a> gives you access to scripting that is triggered by certain events.
+A [Callback](https://en.wikipedia.org/wiki/Callback_(computer_programming) gives you access to scripting that is triggered by certain events.
 With this you can react to incoming MIDI Messages or events that are triggered by the user on the User Interface.

 #### The `onInit`-callback